-I'm the father of two wonderful boys, almost 15 and 18 years old.
-I studied psychology, organization psychology at the University of Ghent a long time ago.
+I'm the father of two wonderful boys, almost 15 and 18.
+I studied organizational psychology at the University of Ghent a long time ago.

-Professionally speaking, I've three large chapters so far:
+Professionally speaking, I've three significant chapters so far:

 - A long stretch at FedEx, primarily in marketing and IT

-- Afterward, I took on a general management role for a Belgian SME active providing parking-related services to Belgian cities and communes
+- Afterward, I took on a general management role for a Belgian SME actively providing parking-related services to Belgian cities and communes.

-- Lastly, in the last year and a half, I've been the head of the network planning department for De Lijn, a Belgian stop public transportation company, and helping the company get ready for the future.
+- Lastly, in the last year and a half, I've been the head of the network planning department for De Lijn, a Belgian stop public transportation company, helping the company prepare for the future.

 Overall, I've got about 20 years of management and leadership experience.

-So, really happy with the opportunity to help others through Ambits to find the answers and solutions to move forward.
 At Ambits, everybody is a great sounding board; you can't go wrong.
+So, happy with the opportunity to help others through Ambits to find the answers and solutions to move forward.
 Great listeners, facilitators...

-The things that might connect with me particularly are:
+The things that might connect with me mainly are:

 - I'm a generalist, not a specialist.
-So, having worked through many different functions, in all those different types of companies, multinational, SME, government-related...
-But having worked through IT, marketing, sales operations, I can connect to a lot of different types of problems and situations and see how to build bridges between those functions.
+So, having worked through many different functions in all those different types of companies, multinational, SME, government-related...
+But having worked through IT, marketing, and sales operations, I can connect to many kinds of problems and situations and see how to build bridges between those functions.

 - Secondly, down to earth, pragmatic kind of approach.
-So, not overcomplicate, definitely not initially, but look for low-hanging fruit, easy wins, make some quick steps forward and see how we can build on that.
+So, do not overcomplicate, definitely not initially, but look for low-hanging fruit and easy wins, make some quick steps forward and see how we can build on that.

 - And then thirdly, there are the methodology principles.
-Look for sources of inspiration that might help address more of the structural or underlying challenges.
-It could be personal productivity, project management, change management related, some leadership approaches that might provide a new angle.
+Look for sources of inspiration that might help address more structural or underlying challenges.
+It could be personal productivity, project management, change management related, or some leadership approaches that might provide a new angle.

-But across those three things: generalist, pragmatic, methodology.
+But across those three things: generalist, pragmatic, and methodology.

 Those are the things I would say that define my approach.
-So, enough about me, I'm really looking forward to hearing from anybody out there looking for help and how we could learn from each other and have a great journey together.
+So, enough about me; I'm looking forward to hearing from anybody out there looking for help and how we could learn from each other and have an incredible journey together.